Grape20/ThesisPCT/Proto_DA-master/README.md

 ```

 ## Citation
-We adapt our code base from the v0.1 of [PCT](https://github.com/korawat-tanwisuth/Proto_DA).
+We adapt our code base from the [PCT](https://github.com/korawat-tanwisuth/Proto_DA).

 ## PCT